Staircase design should be based on a number of factors: practicality, style and safety.

 Costs: Variable.
 They can be expensive, starting at around £10,000.
 An alternative is to clad existing stairs with stone panels

-More often than not, people spot a staircase they like the look of and wonder where to get one like it.
-Unfortunately it is not as simple as walking into a staircase shop and pointing to the one you want.
+Unfortunately, buying a staircase is not a simple case of walking into a staircase shop and pointing to the one you want.

 Those aiming to stick to a budget are well advised to ask a local joiner – or the joiner already working on their project – to help them with a design.

-Once you have a design it is entirely possible to buy a staircase from a DIY warehouse or timber merchant – assuming the sizes you require are fairly standard – and then customise it yourself with the addition of, say, a more decorative handrail or even a runner.
+Once you have a design it is entirely possible to buy a staircase from a DIY warehouse or timber merchant – assuming the sizes you require are fairly standard – and then customise it yourself with the addition of a decorative handrail, stair paint or even a distinctive runner.